thekoushikdurgas/appointment/docs/CONVERSION_SUMMARY.md

 ## Executive Summary

-This document summarizes the work completed for converting Tailwind utility classes to semantic CSS classes across the NexusCRM codebase.
+This document summarizes the work completed for converting Tailwind utility classes to semantic CSS classes across the Contact360 codebase.

 ## Completed Work (Approximately 20% Complete)